frederic-perez/AmE-dictionary/data/idioms.md

 __fall on one’s face__
 __fall out__ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they’re not talking to each other at all._
 __fall short of__
-__fall short__ :nine::m: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ To fail to meet or reach some goal, standard, expectation, etc. _The company usually makes very high-quality devices, but their latest model falls quite short, unfortunately._ __2__ To prove inadequate: _Food supplies fell short._ _He has fallen short as an exec._
+__fall short__ :nine::m: __1__ To fail to meet or reach some goal, standard, expectation, etc. To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ To fail to meet or reach some goal, standard, expectation, etc. _The company usually makes very high-quality devices, but their latest model falls quite short, unfortunately._ __2__ To prove inadequate: _Food supplies fell short._ _He has fallen short as an exec._
 __fall through the cracks__ :two::hammer:
 __fall through__ :dart: To not be completed or come to fruition; to fail due to some outside circumstances. _Oh, we’re not going away next week after all—our vacation plans fell through._
 __fall wide of the mark__ _Ted Lasso’s British dialog falls wide of the mark._